maj-biostat/roadmap-sap/README.md

 2. If there is no github release, then create one and give it a sensible release identifier.
 3. If a release already exists that is aligned with the present design, then that is the one that should be referenced for the analysis.

+Note that for this repository, all changes can likely be made on main and push directly.

 ## Rendering

 To render reports you can either run the relevant quarto commands or (assuming you have just installed) invoke